Cray-HPE/csm-redfish-interface-emulator/README.md

 **NOTE:** If <WORK_DIR> already exists before running the setup.sh script, it will first get deleted.

+<a name="redfish-auth"></a>

+### Redfish Authorization

+The emulator supports Basic and session authorization (X-Auth-Token).
+Initial accounts can be created by setting the AUTH_CONFIG environment variable.
+The expected format is <username>:<password>:<role> where <role> is one of Administrator, Operator, or ReadOnly as defined by DMTF as required default redfish roles.

+These roles carry the following redfish privileges as defined by DMTF:
+- Administrator
+   - Login
+   - ConfigureManager
+   - ConfigureUsers
+   - ConfigureSelf
+   - ConfigureComponents
+- Operator
+   - Login
+   - ConfigureSelf
+   - ConfigureComponents
+- ReadOnly
+   - Login
+   - ConfigureSelf

+Access to the emulators URIs are privilege based and are set per HTTP method for dynamic resources.
+Static resources (GET only) require Login privileges for access.

+Any account specified by AUTH_CONFIG will be also added under the AccountService in the emulated redfish server and, if using the dynamic resource, can be manipulated (Add/Delete/Patch) using the AccountService.
+Actions under the AccountService will affect the emulator's authorization accounts.

+Similarly session tokens can be created with SessionService actions if the emulator is using the dynamic resource.
+No sessions exist by default.

+By default, if AUTH_CONFIG is empty or an invalid format, the emulator will have 3 accounts created:
+- root:root_password:Administrator
+- operator:operator_password:Operator
+- guest:guest_password:ReadOnly

 <a name="creating-new-emulator"></a>

 ## Creating a new BMC type for emulation